ietf-tapswg/api-drafts/draft-ietf-taps-interface.md

 language and the platform.
 Actions could be implemented as functions or method calls, for instance, and Events could be implemented via callbacks, communicating sequential processes, or other asynchronous calling conventions.
-The method for dispatching and handling Events is left as an implementation detail, with the caveat that the interface for receiving Messages must require the application to invoke the Connection.Receive() Action once per Message to be received (see {{receiving}}).
+The method for dispatching and handling Events is an implementation detail, with the caveat that the interface for receiving Messages must require the application to invoke the Connection.Receive() Action once per Message to be received (see {{receiving}}).